apohllo/ror-tasks/task-2/Readme.md

 The difference between stubs and mocks might be observed in the tests
 definitions: in case of mocks we do not have to write assertions concerning the direct result of the method call, for the test to be valid.
 The test will fail if the mocked method was not invoked by the tested object.
-So the creation of a assertion verifying its behavior is an implicit result of mocking the method.
+So the creation of an assertion verifying its behavior is an implicit result of mocking the method.

 The same behavior cannot be achieved with stubs - since the value returned by